Post-strike Hollywood rushes to get film, TV sets humming

 Broadcast TV networks are trying to salvage part of their season.
 After filling the fall schedule with reality shows and repeats, executives hope to air some episodes of hits such as “Abbott Elementary,” “NCIS” and “Law & Order” next year.

 ABC Studios aims to begin production this month on new seasons of long-running medical drama “Grey’s Anatomy” and the police show “The Rookie,” according to a source familiar with the productions.
 Fresh episodes could debut early next year.
-“Tracker,” a new drama that ABC Studios is producing for CBS, also is expected to start filming this month.
+“Tracker,” a new drama that 20th Television is producing for CBS, also is expected to start filming this month.

+For NBC, the "Law & Order," "FBI" and "Chicago" shows, from producer Dick Wolf's Wolf Entertainment, are expected to start filming new seasons in the coming weeks, a source close to the productions said.

 Actors were preparing to hit red carpets, talk shows and social media to tout their projects.
 Most had been forbidden from promoting films and TV shows during the strike.
 Studios are eager to have actors promoting Oscar hopefuls such as Leonardo DiCaprio’s “Killers of the Flower Moon” and Bradley Cooper’s “Maestro.”

 “YES!!!
 Hallelujah.
 I can tweet a certain trailer that I am VERY EXCITED ABOUT,” actor Kumail Nanjiani wrote on social media platform X. Nanjiani then posted a trailer for “Ghostbusters: Frozen Empire,” which had been scheduled for release in December but was pushed back by distributor Sony Pictures to March 2024 because of the strikes.
-(Reporting by Dawn Chmielewski and Lisa Richwine in Los Angeles; Editing by Mary Milliken and Gerry Doyle)
+(Reporting by Dawn Chmielewski and Lisa Richwine in Los Angeles Editing by Mary Milliken, Gerry Doyle and Matthew Lewis)